ShkudW/Enviro6/README.md

-# Enviro6 - IPv6 Attack and Sniffing Tool
+# Enviro6 -  IPv6 DHCP & DNS Server Configuration Tool and Sniffing Tool

-Enviro6 is a Python-based tool designed for performing various IPv6 network attacks and sniffing operations.
-The tool allows you to conduct RA Spoofing, NDP Spoofing, and RA Flood attacks, as well as sniff network traffic to gather information about connected devices.
+This tool is designed to automatically set up and configure a Linux-based server (e.g., Kali Linux) as an IPv6 DHCP, DNS, and Router Advertisement Daemon (RADVD) server.
+The script facilitates the deployment of a fully functional IPv6 environment, where the server can act as the default gateway, DNS server, and DHCPv6 server for the network clients.

 ## Features - Enviro6.py